EVELHO/unbabel/1 - Requirement Analysis.md

 <br />

 This document is also too verbose, as in "How can I start annotating" segment<br />
-I would suggest to change the document in order to put this information in sequenced bullets to ease the reading.<br />
+I would suggest changing the document in order to put this information in sequenced bullets to ease the reading.<br />
 I would also add visual support with application screenshots for each step.<br />
 <br />